 Mark Farrington, Program Director, Sr. Lecturer

-Mark Farrington is the Program Director for the new Teaching Writing Program.
-He was previously Assistant Director and Fiction Advisor in the Johns Hopkins M.A. in Writing Program, where he taught for twelve years.
-He has also taught creative writing, composition, technical writing and literature at George Mason University and first-year writing at Mary Washington College.
-He taught High School English and Dramatics at Abington Friends School, and also taught creative writing to students in grades 4 through 6 during a one-year appointment as writer-in-the-schools, a program funded by the Massachusetts Arts Council.
+Mark Farrington is the Program Director of the Teaching Writing program.
+Mr. Farrington has taught at Johns Hopkins since 1998, first as fiction advisor and then assistant director of the MA in Writing program before becoming director of the new Teaching Writing program in 2016.
+His areas of special interest are teaching composition and creative writing.
+In addition to Johns Hopkins, he has taught college writing as a visiting assistant professor at George Mason University, and at Mary Washington University and the University of Louisville, and taught English and Dramatics at Abington Friends School and creative writing to students in K-12 in an artists-in-the-schools program through the Massachusetts Council on the Arts.
 For more than twenty years, he has been a Teacher/Consultant with the Northern Virginia Writing Project and is a member of their advisory board.
-Three times he received the M.A. in Writing Program’s Outstanding Teaching Award, and has also received the Outstanding Faculty Award from the Advanced Academic Programs.
+Three times he received the MA in Writing Program’s Outstanding Teaching Award, and has also received the Outstanding Faculty Award from the Advanced Academic Programs.

 His short story, “Motherlove,” won an Editor’s Choice Award in the Raymond Carver Short Story Contest.
 Another story, “My Father’s Court”, won second place in the Dame Alice Throckmorton Prize.
 His short fiction has been anthologized in Confessions: Fact or Fiction, in Stress City: A Big Book of Fiction by 51 DC Area Guys, in October Mountain: An Anthology of Berkshire Writers, and in The Third Berkshire Anthology.
 Farrington has also won a Virginia Commission on the Arts Individual Artists Fellowship, the Dan Rudy Fiction Prize, and the Metroversity Fiction Award.
 “Motherlove” was nominated for a Pushcart Prize.